johnp808/DiscComp/README.md

 <h2 align="center"> Description </h2>

-A combination of Discord and Companion, a very rudimentary automation afk bot.
-I Designed DisComp to make activity leveling in certain discord channels easier while you are not at your computer. <br>
+A combination of Discord and Companion, a very rudimentary automation bot.
+I designed DisComp to make activity leveling in certain discord channels easier while not at your computer. <br>

-I designed this application to gain a better understanding of creating a GUI for a java program as I had never done it before. <br>
+This application helped me to gain a better understanding of creating a GUI for a java program as I had never done it before. <br>
-I also wanted to create something for me and my friends to use for our discord channels. <br>
+I also wanted to create something for my friends and I to use on our discords. <br>

 The UI is straight forward with a text box area to enter your own phrases, a start button, along with a few additional features. <br>